 A subsequent changing of the guard occurred though in 2012, when investors forced a sell out to Rémy Cointreau for £58 million.
 In 2015 Jim McEwan retired as Head Distiller, and the very capable Adam Hannett took over.

-Aside from maltings their barley, Bruichladdich whisky production is 100% Islay, and still very much done ‘how it was’ back in the 1800’s.
-Whether it’s mashing in their Victorian-era open-top mash tun (the biggest of 3 still in use in Scotland), the saddle-leather belts that drive the 1913 Boby mill, or their use of Douglas Fir washbacks; from birth to bottle, Bruichladdich whisky is made on Islay.
+Aside from malting the barley (done by Bairds on the mainland), Bruichladdich whisky production is 100% Islay, and still very much done ‘how it was’ back in the 1800’s.
+Whether it’s mashing in their Victorian-era open-top mash tun, the saddle-leather belts that drive the 1913 Boby mill, or their use of Douglas Fir washbacks; from birth to bottle, Bruichladdich whisky is made on Islay.
 They’ve even been sourcing much of their barley from Islay fields in recent years, with several ‘Islay Barley’ releases available.

 One of the few areas where they’ve conceded to modern technology is Bruichladdich’s state of the art bottling lines, an essential item for any distillery trying to keep up with demand.